Kubiyak/SnapshotTree/README.md

 Tree-like structure supporting multi-reader snapshot iteration with partial support for multiple writers.
 Stored records must be copy constructible and comparable.

+Note: After some consideration, I've decided to work on a snapshot vector/deque implementation before returning to this project.

 Usage
 =====